dmachard/go-dnscollector/doc/configuration.md

 ## Tail

 The tail collector enable to read DNS event from text files.
-DNS servers log server can be followed; any type of server is supported.
+DNS servers log server can be followed; any type of server is supported!
+* Read DNS events from the tail of text files
+* Regex support

 Enable the tail by provided the path of the file to follow